 Spot UV is a finishing technique used in commercial printing.
 It adds a high-shine gloss finish to selected areas, such as text or an image, to make it stand out against the rest of the document.
-It creates depth and texture, turning print into a multisensory experience.
+It can also help create depth and texture, turning print into a multisensory experience.
+It’s used on products like business cards, flyers and presentation folders.

-This card makes the most oftakes advantage the texture Spot UV can provide.
-Leaving the central logo without any Spot UV finish helps it stand out from the raised background: a card like this would be a delight to hold.
+This card makes the most of the advantage the texture Spot UV can provide.
+Many cards use Spot UV to highlight the logo, but by leaving it blank, this design helps the logo stand out from the raised background.

 This round business card makes the most of Spot UV by highlighting only the colour on the image.
 This takes something already bright and makes it a vibrant, texture-driven experience.